 Studies show that social media marketing spending in the United States alone is expected to increase from $7.52 billion in 2014 to $18.58 billion in the year 2021.

 However, all this spending can only give great returns in the long run when businesses know exactly and have already set social media goals to aim for.

 In order to make your social media marketing journey smoother, your business needs to…

-- Have a strong commitment towards creating quality social media content.
+- Have a strong commitment to creating quality social media content.

 - An understanding of your target audience